 Child sexual exploitation is a form of child abuse which involves children being forced or manipulated by an adult or older adolescent into sexual activity for something – money, gifts, drugs, alcohol, affection, status or love.

-They may attempt to form a ‘special’ friendship or relationship by building trust, an emotional connection with, or power over the child.
-The person doing the grooming may be someone known already by the child or a stranger.
+Perpetrators may be someone already known by the child or a stranger.
+They attempt to form a ‘special’ friendship or relationship by building trust, an emotional connection with, or power over the child.

 Grooming can be made up of a range of behaviours which are not necessarily sexual act or acts of abuse.
 It may be very hard to identify grooming while it is happening and it may happen over a long period of time.

 A perpetrator manipulates the social, organisation or family environment so they are in a position that allows them access to a child.
 Step by step they attempt to build trust or power so the child becomes compliant in the sexual abuse or exploitation.

 The grooming and exploitation can take place online or in person, or a combination of both.

 Not all grooming leads to child sexual abuse and not all child sexual abuse includes grooming.